 The next step is to dissect up the heel flap from the os calcis.
 The assistant should raise the limb until it is on a convenient level for the surgeon, and should point the toes so as to relax the structures over the heel while the flap is being raised.
 This is done by pressing back the edge of the flap with the thumb of the left hand whilst everything is dissected up down to the periosteum.
 As the flap is raised, the thumb pulls it back and prevents it from being damaged by the knife, the edge of which should be kept strictly in contact with the bone.
-The greatest difficulty is met with as the prominence of the heel is reached; at this point special care must be taken not to nick the posterior tibial artery on the inner side of the flap.
+The greatest difficulty is met with as the prominence of the heel is reached; at this point special care must be taken not to nick the posterior tibial artery on the inner side of the flap, as such an accident would dangerously imperil the nutrition of the flap.
 As soon as the prominence of the heel has been passed, the difficulty of the operation is over.
 The assistant then puts the tendo Achillis on the stretch and the surgeon divides this structure and continues to peel up the flap gradually from the posterior surface of the ankle joint.